companieshouse/docker-cic/README.md

 After starting the containers, the Administration server console will be available on http://127.0.0.1:21001/console on the host.
 You can login with the user `weblogic` and the password you set for `ADMIN_PASSWORD`in the properties file.

 ### Starting the Managed servers
 The managed server containers will be running Node Manager, which can then be used to start up the managed server instances inside the containers using the Administration console.

-### Accessing the CIC application
-After starting at least one managed server, via the Administration console, you should be able to access the application on http://127.0.0.1:21000
+If the `AUTO_START_NODES` property is used, the servers listed will be started automatically.